Dr. Russell Hitchings

 - material culture and embodiment

 - theories of social practice and social norms

 - different approaches to nature and environmental experience

 - qualitative interview and ethnographic methods

-I am particularly interested in holding different disciplinary perspectives in tension in order to explore how they can usefully enrich each other.
-I would welcome enquiries from potential research students interested in working with me on any of the above areas of interest.
+I am particularly interested in holding different disciplinary perspectives in tension in order to explore how they can usefully inform one other.
+I welcome enquiries from potential research students interested in working with me on any of the above areas of interest.
 Current research students relate to these interests in various ways: